openebs/openebs/k8s/demo/cassandra/README.md

 kubernetes                                          10.96.0.1        <none>        443/TCP             14d
 maya-apiserver-service                              10.102.92.217    <none>        5656/TCP            14d
 pvc-1c16536c-c6bc-11e7-a0eb-000c298ff5fc-ctrl-svc   10.107.177.156   <none>        3260/TCP,9501/TCP   4h
-pvc-d1fee1af-bf73-11e7-9be8-000c298ff5fc-ctrl-svc   10.98.87.196     <none>        3260/TCP,9501/TCP   9d
-pvc-dfe98642-bf73-11e7-9be8-000c298ff5fc-ctrl-svc   10.101.17.255    <none>        3260/TCP,9501/TCP   9d
 pvc-e7d18817-c6bb-11e7-a0eb-000c298ff5fc-ctrl-svc   10.108.47.234    <none>        3260/TCP,9501/TCP   4h
 ```

-Note: It may take some time for pods to start as the images need to be pulled and instantiated.
+Note: It may take some time for the pods to start as the images must be pulled and instantiated.
 This is also
 dependent on the network speed.

-## Verify successful Cassandra deployment
+## Verify successful Cassandra Deployment

 The verification procedure can be carried out in a series of steps, starting from listing the functional
-replicas, followed by creation and deletion of test data in the cassandra database.
+replicas to by creating and deleting test data in the Cassandra database.

-### Step-1: Install the Cqlsh utility
+### Step-1: Install the Cqlsh Utility

-Cqlsh is a Python based utility that enables you to execute CQL.
-The CQL (Cassandra Query Language) is a
+Cqlsh is a Python based utility that enables you to execute Cassandra Query Language (CQL).
+CQL is a
-declarative language that enables users to query Cassandra using a semantics similar to SQL.
+declarative language that enables users to query Cassandra using semantics similar to SQL.

-Install the python-minimal and python-pip apt packages (if not available) and perform a pip installtion of
+Install the python-minimal and python-pip apt packages (if not available) and perform a pip install of
 Csqlsh.

 ```